kovac031/DevQuestionsAndAnswers_CSharp/README.md

     }
 ```

-## 28. what are C# attributes and how they can be used?
+## 28. What are C# attributes and how they can be used?
 Attributes specify metadata or custom behavior that will apply to classes or methods.

 ```C#